What these UK Eurovision acts know now

 What was the reaction back in the UK?

-The reaction was positive all around, and for us as band it led into two new albums (Roulette & Colours) and another five years of non-stop global touring, as well as TV shows and a whole bunch of other stuff.
+The reaction was positive all around, and for us as band it led into two new albums (Roulette and Colours) and another five years of non-stop global touring, as well as TV shows and a whole bunch of other stuff.

 Advice for SuRie?